sachin-source/top-github-repositories-which-everyone-should-look/README.md

 It covers topics like data structures, algorithms, system design, and coding challenges.

-Organized with clear sections, it offers a structured approach for studying.
+Organized with clear sections, it offers a structured approach to preparing.

-Contributors can enhance its content, and also includes additional resources and contact information for inquiries.
+Contributors can enhance its content and include additional resources and contact information for inquiries.

 Repo link: https://github.com/kdn251/interviews